NatashaC477/Lion-Code/index.md

 Iggy wove a strand of the Jesuit spirit into LionCode, determined that it would not only help others write effective programs but also inspire them to approach technology with a heart rooted in empathy and a commitment to serving the greater good.

+### Our Team
+Meet the team of passionate developers who are dedicated to bringing Lion Code to life: